 Here's a quick look a some of the important specs for the Smith and Wesson SWHRT9B.

 This popular tactical boot knife features a full tang, double-edged, fixed blade, that's made from 7CR17MoV High Carbon Stainless Steel, which is similar to the common 440A steel.

 "7Cr17MoV, 440A modified with more vanadium elements.
 The benefits of Vanadium (V) • Increases strength, wear resistance, and increases toughness the recommended hardness about 55/57 HRC."

 According to many owners, the HRT knife comes out of the box with a razor-sharp tip and edges.
 The blade also features an attractive black powder coating, which not only looks cool but also helps to maintain it’s durability, even after years of use.

-Running lengthwise down the center of the blade, you’ll find a fuller or “blood-groove” which, in most cases, is used to reduce the weight of a knife without affecting the blade strength.
-However, for this particular knife, we feel that it’s intended more for aesthetics than weight reduction.
+Running lengthwise down the center of the blade, you'll find a fuller or "blood-groove" which, in most cases, is used to reduce the weight of a knife without affecting blade strength.
+However, for this particular knife, we feel that it's intended more for looks than weight reduction.

 Weighing in at a slim 4.0 ounces, The Smith and Wesson HRT Boot Knife is surprisingly lightweight compared to other boot knives on the market, making it a great option for EDC (Everyday Carry) on your hip, or boot carry.

 Meanwhile, down on the Smith & Wesson SWHRT9B’s handle, you’ll find an ergonomic, rubber-wrapped grip that won’t fatigue your hands, even after long periods of use.

 You’ll also notice that the Smith and Wesson HRT Knife has a large, over-sized handguard, which helps to ensure that you can use it safely with different grips, and in any outdoor condition, without worrying about your hand slipping.